myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 CREATE TABLE fruits (
   id SERIAL NOT NULL,
   name TEXT,
-  valid_from ABSTIME NOT NULL,
-  valid_to ABSTIME NOT NULL
+  valid_from TIMESTAMP NOT NULL, valid_to TIMESTAMP NOT NULL
 );

 DROP TRIGGER IF EXISTS fruits_before ON fruits;